Poodles and Doodles: Skin Reactivity and Allergies

 Does Pet Gala™ replace allergy or endocrine medications?

+No. a disclosed skin-and-coat formula is not a substitute for veterinary diagnosis or prescription treatment for infections, atopic dermatitis, or endocrine disease.
 If a veterinarian recommends it, it may be used to support normal skin barrier function alongside grooming routines and medical care.
 Any worsening itch, odor, or ear pain should still prompt a recheck.

 Is Pet Gala™ safe for puppies and seniors?